Misterio77/flavours/README.md

 Just install cargo and run `cargo install flavours` (don't forget to include `~/.cargo/bin` on your PATH).

 #### Post-install
 After installing, you should probably use `flavours update all` to grab all published schemes and templates from the base16 repos.
-If you want, you can manually tweak the templates, schemes or even the repo lists (everything's located in `~/.local/share/flavours` on Linux).
+If you want, you can manually tweak the templates, schemes or even the repo lists (everything's located in `~/.local/share/flavours` on Linux, can be changed using the `FLAVOURS_DATA_DIRECTORY` global variable).

 ### Usage
 You can use flavours and base16 templates to automatically inject schemes into any application config file that supports colors codes.